Viktor Stålberg: Ottawa Senators (2017)

 In the 2016–17 season, after recording 12 points (nine goals, three assists) in 57 contests with the Hurricanes, who were out of playoff contention, Stålberg was traded to the Ottawa Senators in exchange for a 2017 third-round draft choice on 28 February 2017.
-After finishing the remainder of the season with two goals and two assists for four points in 18 games, Stålberg and the Senators would go on a lengthy playoff run in the 2017 playoffs by defeating the Boston Bruins in six games and Stålberg's former team, the New York Rangers in six games in the first two rounds before losing to the Pittsburgh Penguins in the third round in seven games, one win short from the Stanley Cup Finals.
+After finishing the remainder of the season with two goals and two assists for four points in 18 games, Stålberg and the Senators would go on a lengthy playoff run in the 2017 playoffs by defeating the Boston Bruins in six games and Stålberg's former team, the New York Rangers in six games in the first two rounds before losing to the Pittsburgh Penguins in the third round in seven games, one win short from the Stanley Cup Final.
 Stålberg finished the 2017 playoffs playing in 17 games with no goals, two assists and points recorded.
 After the playoffs ended, it was revealed that many players on the Senators had been playing through injuries including Stålberg himself, who had played through rib and abdominal injuries.